-Aged 64, is an Independent Non-executive Director of both the Company and BOCHK.
-Mr. Chia is a member of the Audit Committee and Risk Management Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Chia was a Vice Chairman and a Director of Citicorp and Citibank until his retirement in 1996.
-Mr. Chia is an Independent Non-executive Director of American International Group, Inc. and Baxter International Inc., and a trustee of the Mt.
+Aged 64.
+Independent Non-executive Director of the Company and BOCHK.
+Member of the Audit Committee and Risk Management Committee of the Company and BOCHK.
+Vice Chairman and Director of Citicorp and Citibank until retirement in 1996.
+Independent Non-executive Director of American International Group, Inc. and Baxter International Inc., and a trustee of the Mt.
 Sinai-NYU Medical Centre.
-Mr. Chia served on the Wharton Graduate Executive Board of the University of Pennsylvania and is a senior fellow at the University of Pennsylvania's SEI Centre for Advanced Studies in Management.
-Mr. Chia was also a Director of CNH Global NV.
-Mr. Chia obtained a bachelor's degree in economics from Tunghai University in Taiwan in 1961 and a master's degree in business administration from the Wharton Graduate School of the University of Pennsylvania in 1965.
+Former Director of CNH Global NV.
+Formerly served on the Wharton Graduate Executive Board of the University of Pennsylvania.
+Now a senior fellow at the University of Pennsylvania's SEI Centre for Advanced Studies in Management.